moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/ci_job_token/_index.md

 1. Register a new user account with the username of `<project-name>-ci_user`. (e.g. `my-project-ci_user`)
 1. Go to `Project > Manage > Members` and add the new user with a base role of `Guest`

+Pros:

+* This is a boring solution
+* This allows for fast feedback to help identify gaps in our custom permissions

+Cons:

+* This takes up a licensed seat
+* This is not intuitive
+* This artifically increases the # of registered users in the product metrics

 ### Stage 2: Attach a Service Account to each `Ci::Build`

-In this stage we will create a specific Service Account for each project.
-This service account will be used as the User to bind to each Build.
+At this stage we will replace the conventional lookup of a user with a dedicated [Service Account][19] for each project.
+This service account will be used as the User to bind to each CI Job.
 Project Owners will be able to assign a role to this Service Account.
-If the project has an Ultimate license then this service account can be assigned to a [Custom Role][5].
+If the project has an Ultimate license then this service account can be assigned to a [custom role][5] otherwise they will be able to choose one of the [standard roles][18].

 ### Stage 3: Define permissions via `.gitlab-ci.yml`

 At this stage, we will add support for defining permissions for each Job via a declarative syntax in the `.gitlab-ci.yml` file.

+The syntax for defining these permissions still needs to be defined but the purpose of this stage is to allow for the specification of different permissions for different jobs within the same pipeline.

 ### Stage N: Generate an OAuth Access Token for each CI Job

-With this option we would generate an OAuth App (`Doorkeeper::Application`) and use that application to generate an OAuth Access Token for the service account defined in stage 2.
-This option utilizes the existing custom roles and OAuth functionality and provides an extension point for API's outside of the `gitlab-rails` monolith to be able to look up the claims associated with a `CI_JOB_TOKEN` by making an API call to the `GET /oauth/token/info` endpoint.
+At this stage of development we will create and register a trusted OAuth App (`Doorkeeper::Application`) and use that application to generate an OAuth Access Tokens on behalf of the service account defined in stage 2.
+This option will utilize our existing OAuth implementation and will provide an extension point for any API outside of the [monolith][20] to be able to check the claims associated with a given [`CI_JOB_TOKEN`][1] by making an API call to the [token introspection endpoint][21].

 A proof of concept can be found in [this MR][16].

 Pros:

-* Injects a `CI_JOB_TOKEN` that is scoped to a specific user.
 * The `CI_JOB_TOKEN` is an access token that is compatible with our OAuth Provider.
-  * This creates an extension point to allow all GitLab Resource Servers to begin performing authz checks using an OAuth compatible token.
+* This creates an extension point that is standards compatible for better interoperability between internal and external services.

 Cons: